isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2020-10-16- Speech-by-Mr-Tan-Kok-Yam-Smart-Nation-and-Digital-Government-and-Strategy-Group-Prime-Ministers-Office—at-the-TedxTiESG-Countdown-2020.md

 I mentioned carbon capture.
 As we have no suitable geological formations for permanent underground storage of carbon dioxide, we will explore partnerships with companies and other countries, to leverage carbon dioxide storage opportunities overseas.

 To conclude, there is no silver bullet solution for us.
-We have to strive on all fronts, push the boundaries of technology and innovation, and rely on all stakeholders – individuals, small business owners, and corporates, and like-minded international partners – to co-create solutions, open up possibilities to enable our transition to a low-carbon, climate resilient future.
+We have to strive on all fronts, push the boundaries of technology and innovation, and rely on all stakeholders – individuals, small business owners, and corporates, and like-minded international partners – to co-create solutions, open up possibilities to enable our transition to a low-carbon, climate-resilient future.

 Hopefully, part of what Singapore does for ourselves can contribute to the larger discussion on how cities and countries might overcome similar challenges.